BloodstainedOath/PixelVault/README.md

 - Provides anime-style character images with various tags
 - See full documentation at https://docs.waifu.im/

-### Waifu.pics
-- Uses the API at https://api.waifu.pics
-- Provides anime-style character images with various categories

 ## Usage

 ### Basic Navigation
-- Use the Source dropdown to switch between Wallhaven, Waifu.im, and Waifu.pics
+- Use the Source dropdown to switch between Wallhaven and Waifu.im
 - For Wallhaven, use the Sort dropdown to sort by Latest, Top, or Random
 - Click on any image to open it in a larger view
 - From the image view, you can download the image or set it as wallpaper